-It's always good to be specific with your Thought names.
-TheBrain has some time savers to help you if you have repetitive information that needs to be added to your Brain.
-For example, say you have Thoughts for each of your clients, each of whom has a billing department.
-You'd like a child Thought named "Billing Info" for each of your client Thoughts.
-However, you may not want to have identical Thought names because when you see these Thoughts later you won't be able to tell them apart without looking at their parents.
+It's always good to be specific with your thought names.
+TheBrain has some time savers to help you if you have repetitive information that needs to be added to your brain.
+For example, say you have thoughts for each of your clients, each of whom has a billing department.
+You'd like a child thought named "Billing Info" for each of your client thoughts.
+However, you may not want to have identical thought names because when you see these thoughts later you won't be able to tell them apart without looking at their parents.

-To remedy this potential dilemma, when you type the name of the new Thought, start or end the name with a comma.
-The parent Thought name will be added automatically.
-When this Thought is displayed, its name will vary depending on the context in which it's viewed.
-If the client Thought is active, the client's name will be hidden and it will appear as just "Billing Info."
-But when you activate this Thought, the full name along with the client's name will appear.
+To remedy this potential dilemma, when you type the name of the new thought, start or end the name with a comma.
+The parent thought name will be added automatically.
+When this thought is displayed, its name will vary depending on the context in which it's viewed.
+If the client thought is active, the client's name will be hidden and it will appear as just "Billing Info."
+But when you activate this thought, the full name along with the client's name will appear.

-Figure 93.
+Figure 107.
 Sub-Category Thoughts

-The Thought will display its full name when it is active.
-When its parent Thought is active, you'll see only the portion of the name that does not repeat the parent's name.
-Ensuring that each of your Thoughts has a unique name will help you find and identify them more easily.
+The thought will display its full name when it is active or when hovering over it with the cursor.
+When its parent thought is active, you'll see only the portion of the name that does not repeat the parent's name.
+Ensuring that each of your thoughts has a unique name will help you find and identify them more easily.